Laura Szabo

 Overview

-Laura Szabo's practice focuses on advising energy companies and investors on Federal Energy Regulatory Commission (FERC) matters (ranging from the simple to the complex, and to the novel) involving: the development, ownership and/or operation of electric generation and battery storage projects and associated interconnection facilities; power sale activities; debt, equity, sale and/or acquisitions transactions related to the ownership or operation generation projects; and, obtaining related approvals to comply with FERC’s rules.
+Laura Szabo's practice focuses on advising energy companies and investors on Federal Energy Regulatory Commission (FERC) matters involving the development, ownership, and/or operation of electric generation and battery storage projects and associated interconnection facilities; power sale activities; debt, equity, sale and/or acquisitions transactions related to the ownership or operation generation projects; and obtaining related approvals to comply with FERC’s rules.

 Laura’s extensive experience includes: